Ending your tenancy agreement and moving out

 The deposit will be refunded approx. within one month after the tenancy agreement has ended, given that the tenant has paid all the rents and other fees as well as fulfilled other liabilities and the final inspection has been approved.

-The tenant moving out must deactivate the internet connection by calling to Sonera 0800 133 133.
+The tenant moving out must deactivate the internet connection by calling Sonera +358 800 133 133.
 Should the tenant not do this, the connection remains open under one’s name.
 If the next tenant uses the connection illegally, the previous tenant might be held responsible for the actions.